rachitpareek/jobSearch/README.md

 # Overview
-This application uses Node, Express, Jupyter Notebook, Scikit Learn, and Tableau to help me break down my internship search over the past two recruiting seasons (specifically for Summer 2019 & Summer 2020).
+This application uses Node, Express, Jupyter Notebook, Scikit Learn, NLTK, Flask, Pandas, and Tableau to help me break down my internship search over the past two recruiting seasons (specifically for Summer 2019 & Summer 2020).

 # Motivation
 This project aims to understand the effectiveness of different strategies for applying to jobs (especially by looking at response rates for cold applications).
 Additionally, it's my first attempt at creating an email classifier using the Bag of Words method (through Scikit's CountVectorizer and a Naive Bayes model).
 The application first reduces the contents of emails to vectors of word counts from a general corpus (which, for the first 1231 emails was of size 17,700 after removing Scikit's default `english` stopwords.).
 Then, I trained a Naive Bayes model on my pre-tagged emails (1 if job-related, 0 otherwise).
 After classifying the emails, I created a confusion matrix (`this will soon be added below`).
 Finally, I filtered the emails to only those classified as job-related and manually created the Sankey diagram below (`also to be added soon`).